Trinity Lutheran Church, built 1929. P01.350 |

 2013.

-various buildings before building their own church.
-As early as
+in various buildings before building their own church.
+As early

-1902 they met in the old Town Hall, which was located where the
+as 1902 they met in the old Town Hall, which was located where

-Building, but finally they acquired a small frame building in 1917.
+School Building, but finally they acquired a small frame building

-That building was moved to Holford Street when the brick church
+in 1917.
+That building was moved to Holford Street when the brick

-was not organized until 1920 under the name Trinity Evangelical
+congregation was not organized until 1920 under the name Trinity

-Lutheran Church.
-In July 1928, construction on the present sanctuary
+Evangelical Lutheran Church.
+In July 1928, construction on the

-was begun.
-After World War II, the church membership increased rapidly.
+present sanctuary was begun.
+After World War II, the church membership

 Today